jimpouwels/game-engine/README.md

 gameEngine->registerGraphic(spaceship);
 ```

-#### Graphics
+#### Animations
-The model for a `Graphic` is as follows:
+The model for an `AnimatedGraphic` is as follows:

-- `Graphic`
+- `AnimatedGraphic`
   - `Animation[]`
     - `Sprite[]`

-In essence, a Graphic is a complex sprite that represents a single character, object or shape on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
+In essence, an AnimatedGraphic is a complex sprite that represents a single character, object or shape on the screen that can be rendered in the form of different animations which each constists of a collection of sprites rendered in order.
 Example:

-- Graphic: running cartoon
+- AnimatedGraphic: running cartoon
   - Animation1
     - name: "running left"
     - sprites: 5 sprites that represent running to the left